ockam

 Your feedback on the enhancements you'd like to see on this feature are especially valuable, please send them through at https://github.com/build-trust/ockam/discussions/new

-ockam relay show [OPTIONS] <REMOTE_ADDRESS>
+ockam relay show [OPTIONS] [RELAY_NAME]

-Show a Relay by its alias
+Show a Relay given its name

 Arguments